everythingfunctional/quaff/README.md

 appropriately defined.
 So, assuming these have the types you'd expect, this will just work: `speed = length / time`.

-A variety of `toString` functions are also provided, so converting to strings in a variety of formats is easy too. `toString` will use SI units, and `toStringIn` allows you to specify the units you'd like.
-There are also `toGnuplotString` and `toLatexString` varients for formats that will work with those.
+A variety of `to_string` functions are also provided, so converting to strings in a variety of formats is easy too. `to_string` will use SI units, and `to_string_in` allows you to specify the units you'd like.
+There are also [quaff_gnuplot_units] and [quaff_latex_units] projects for units that provide formats for those.
 You can also specify the number of significant digits you'd like for any of them.

-There are `fromString` subroutines provided for getting a quantity from its string representation as well.
-These routines include an output argument that is an `ErrorList_t`, in case the string could not be properly interpreted.
+There are `parse_quantity` functions provided for getting a quantity from its string representation as well.
+These routines return a `fallible_quantity` type that may have an `error_list_t`, in case the string could not be properly interpreted.

-Finally, all the `assertEquals` functions are provided for working with the [Vegetables](https://gitlab.com/everythingfunctional/vegetables) unit testing framework, so you can use quantities in your tests as well.
+Finally, all the `assert_equals` functions are provided for working with the [Vegetables](https://gitlab.com/everythingfunctional/vegetables) unit testing framework, so you can use quantities in your tests as well.